How many times have you admired a beautiful spike of gladiolus, or an eye popping arrangement of glads, and wished you too could grow similar flowers?

 Glads like lots of water, but they don’t like wet feet.
 See that they have at least one inch of moisture per week, but do not let them stand in water.

-When gladiolus flower spikes begin to show in the leaf sheath, give the plants a feeding with liquid fertilizer, and you will be amply repaid in amazingly larger spikes.
+When gladiolus flower spikes begin to produce in the leaf sheath, give the plants a feeding with liquid fertilizer, and you will be amply repaid in amazingly larger ones.

 In cutting be sure to leave at least four foliage on the plant, as they are the “factory” that makes the new bulb.